-- 6. According to the passage, ----. - A) it is not uncommon to see a monument to a glacier lost to climate change in the world. - B) the reason why the plaque is labelled "415 ppm CO2" is to refer to extreme temperatures in May. - C) the number of glaciers at risk is anticipated to be far lower than the amount Iceland loses every year. - D) the extent to which the environment is damaged can be recognised not only on a human scale but on a geological scale as well. - see the success of our struggle against climate change, if possible, but our descendants.
+- 6. According to the passage, ----. - A) It is not uncommon to see a monument to a glacier lost to climate change in the world. - B) The reason why the plaque is labelled "415 ppm CO2" is to refer to extreme temperatures in May. - C) The number of glaciers at risk is anticipated to be far lower than the amount Iceland loses every year. - D) The extent to which the environment is damaged can be recognized not only on a human scale, but on a geological scale as well. - E) It is not the current inhabitant of the world who will come to see the success of our struggle against climate change, if possible, but our descendants.